deewhyweb/knative-eventing/README.md

 my-events-channel   True                http://my-events-channel-kn-channel.knative-test.svc.cluster.local   24m
 ```

-The reason for this is the channel creation automatically created a KafkaChannel, running `oc describe channel` will show both channels and their relationship.
+The reason for this duplication is the channel creation automatically created a KafkaChannel, running `oc describe channel` will show both channels and their relationship.

 We should now be able to see the channel we created listed in the kafka topics